 Google Keyword Planner (GKP) is a free keyword research tool developed by Google.
-It was originally created to help Google Adwords users find high-volume, low competition keywords to plan their pay-per-click (PPC) ad campaigns, however, it also happens to be a good tool for judging keywords’ monthly search volume and for finding closely related keywords.
+It was originally created to help Google AdWords users find high-volume, low competition keywords to plan their pay-per-click (PPC) ad campaigns, however, it also happens to be a good tool for judging the monthly search volume of keywords and for finding closely related keywords.

 For example, let’s say we’re selling dog beds.
 “Dog beds” would be our seed keyword.

-As you can see, the term “dog beds” gets 100 thousand to 1 million searches per month, however, we still need to determine organic ranking difficulty, but we’ll cover that in the following section on SEMrush.
+As you can see, the term “dog beds” gets 10 thousand to one hundred thousand searches per month, however, we still need to determine the organic ranking difficulty, but GKP doesn’t offer that information at this time.
 For now, let’s discuss what else GKP can do.

-The other use of GKP is to find closely related keywords you can also include on your page.
+The other use of GKP is to find closely related keywords you can also include on your webpage to optimize them.
 This is part of an SEO strategy called Latent Semantic Indexing (LSI).

-Basically, LSI is just a fancy way to say that there are other keywords related to your keyword that Google recognizes as being synonymous.
-When you include these related keyword on your webpage in addition to your primary keyword, you help Google determine what that webpage is about so it can better index it.
+Basically, LSI is just a fancy way of saying that there are other keywords related to your keyword that Google recognizes as being synonymous.
+When you include these related keywords on your webpage in addition to your primary keyword, you help Google determine what that webpage is about so it can better index it.

 For example, “dog bed” and “bed for a dog” are semantically related.
 Here are some more examples:

-By including these keywords in your product description, you’ll increase your chances of ranking for all of them.
+By including these keywords on your webpage, blog post, or in your product description you’ll increase your chances of ranking for all of them.

 Here’s an example product description based on these keywords alone: